What is a Treasury Bill?

-T-bills are considered the safest possible risk-free rate of return," based on the credit worthiness of the United States of America.
-This risk-free rate of return is used as somewhat of a benchmark for rates on municipal bonds, corporate bonds and bank interest.and provide what is referred to as a "
+T-bills are considered the safest possible investment and provide what is referred to as a 'risk-free rate of return,' based on the credit worthiness of the United States of America.
+This risk-free rate of return is used as somewhat of a benchmark for rates on municipal bonds, corporate bonds and bank interest.

 Treasury interest is also exempt from state and local taxes because of the law of reciprocal immunity, which stipulates that states cannot tax federal securities and vice versa.